zzApotheosis/zzApotheosis/README.md

 - Spongebob Squarepants
 - The Office

+## Music

+NOTE: This section is a work-in-progress.
+I'll need time to remember all the gorgeous music I've heard over the years.

+I was one of the few blessed individuals whose parents forced them to join band/orchestra throughout my early school years even though I didn't want to.
+Having been exposed to musicianship from such a young age has given me a pure and deep appreciation for music which I believe can't be expressed by people who haven't experienced band, orchestra, choir, or some other organized ensemble.
+In my opinion, music is the greatest form of art that can be experienced.

+With that being said, this is a list of my favorite songs of all time.
+- Owl City - Fireflies
+- The Midnight - Lost Boy
+- Tracy Chapman - Fast Car

+Additionally, these are my favorite musical artists of all time.
+- Adam Young (Owl City)
+- The Midnight
+- Midnight Kids
+- The Strike

 ## Motorcycles

 I've been a rider since 2018.
 I currently don't ride, but I used to own a 2013 Honda CBR500R.
 It was a fun bike!
 I laid it over once and got some gnarly road rash and my wrist still feels a tiny bit funky but I have no regrets.
 One day, I'd love to own a liter bike and I've got my eyes on Yamaha's R1.